 What is Natural Gas?

-This gas is a rare, odourless, non-toxic substance containing high proportions of methane.
+Natural gas is a fossil fuel that forms deep beneath the earth’s surface.
+This gas is a rare, odorless, non-toxic substance containing high proportions of methane.
 Propane, electricity, and charcoal are conventional grilling alternatives to natural gas.

 Using propane in a natural gas grill is like putting a square peg in a round hole.
 It doesn’t work!